In our first report we asked the question: are the world’s capital markets carrying a carbon bubble?

 - Is the market capable of pricing in the complex set of factors which could affect demand and price?

-- If capital expenditure continues to be used to replace reserves could this lead to the inflation of a carbon bubble which would have to be corrected in a scenario of sudden drastic action to prevent dangerous climate change?
+- If capital expenditure continues to be used to replace reserves, could this lead to value destruction in a scenario of sudden market shifts as the energy transition is repriced?